duke79/catharsis/random/silly_dude_tape_recorder.md

 `Silly Dude:` Can you please elaborate?
 What made you think that?
 `Tape Recorder:` Umm...
 I don't like this question.
 `Silly Dude:` What do you mean you don't like this question?
 You said something about me that felt like a blame.
-`Tape Recorder:` Silly Dude, there are so many other things to talk aobut.
+`Tape Recorder:` Silly Dude, there are so many other things to talk about.
 `Silly Dude:` But you started this?!
 `Tape Recorder:` Silly Dude, I know you see in black & white only.
 `Silly Dude:` Okay, fine, let's talk about it.
 I want to understand.